 The beloved 1970s TV show The Beachcombers introduced the beauty of British Columbia’s Sunshine Coast to the world.
 Take the ferry to Gibsons to see where the series was filmed, then set off to explore the area’s many charming islands and communities.

-PERFECT ROAD-TRIPPING SONG: “Windshield Wiper” by The Enigmas
+PERFECT SONG FOR A ROAD-TRIP IN CANADA: “Windshield Wiper” by The Enigmas

 Two hours east of Toronto, visit the fascinating Canadian Canoe Museum in Peterborough.
 Let it inspire you to try a bit of paddling of your own: loop back through rural roads to one of the many lakes and rivers near the welcoming communities around Kawartha Lakes.